RedeemTafadzwa/Motor-Claims-Reserving-IBNR-Analysis/README.md

 The objective was to support more accurate reserving and improve portfolio profitability monitoring.

-More deatils on the findinga and recommenadtions for this project can be found in the Memorandum attached above.
+More deatils on this project can be found in the Memorandum attached above.